FND/prepitaph/content/articles/lightweight_html_templating.md

 Here we use the respective value's type to distinguish content (strings) from attributes (objects) -- which also makes for declarative authoring syntax.

-Caveat: This implementation doesn't encode attribute names, though I'm not whether that'd ever be a sensible thing to do.
+Caveat: This implementation doesn't encode attribute names, though I'm not sure whether that'd ever be a sensible thing to do.

 We also don't support consciously injecting raw HTML.
 Let's remedy that: